 My lifestyle is very relaxed; school in the mornings, then rest after lunch while the temperatures outside climb into the high forties, then a little car tinkering in the evening before enjoying the cool nights chatting with friends and relatives who invariably visit, or having long, deep socio-theological conversations with Aly across the dinner table.
 I feel absolutely at home, and revel in the Pakistani way of life.
 I make some good friends, such as Khaled, a tall, gentle giant of a man, a native Sindhi and a police chief in the nearby metropolis of Karachi.
 Khaled occasionally takes me out on his bike late at night, to his friends’ for a smoke, or maybe some gin (Khaled would never drink or smoke), confiscating a bottle from a nearby illegal liquor shop on the way.
 I feel that I am really putting down roots, and love the place I am living in.

 As the summer reaches its peak, school is out and I take a holiday to the north of Pakistan, using public transport as the car engine is still in a jumble of pieces.
 I hang out in a few overlanders’ haunts; the campsite in Islamabad, the Madina Guesthouse in Gilgit, and the small town of Karimabad in the Hunza Valley.
-I make friends with a wonderful British-Australian couple, Andrew and Amelia, who are driving their Toyota Landcruiser from Australia back to the UK.
+To be in the stunning mountains of northern Pakistan, meeting and making friends with the trickle of intrepid and interesting travellers whom the country’s exaggerated reputation for unrest filters out from the tourist chaff is absolute bliss, and I fancy I could spend the rest of my days admiring the mountains from a watered green garden in the Karakoram.
+I make friends with a British-Australian couple, Andrew and Amelia, who are driving their Toyota Landcruiser from Australia back to the UK.
 They are kind enough to take me along on their tour of the north, where I am glad to show them ‘my’ country.
-We visit the glorious, Shangri-La Valley of Shimshal, an oasis of green, almost utopian living high in the sublime mountain wilderness of the Karakoram, and reachable only down a long, single lane road which clings precariously to sheer cliff faces.
+We visit the glorious, Shangri-La Valley of Shimshal, a hidden, watered oasis high in the sublime mountain wilderness of the Karakoram.
+We stay in the tranquil village of Shimshal, a carpet of bright green fields scattered with simple Pamiri-roofed mud-brick dwellings, inhabited by friendly, gentle Gojali Tajiks and reachable only down a long, single lane road which clings precariously to sheer cliff faces.

 It is when I am back in Islamabad however that I come across a truly life-changing piece of information.
 At the campsite I spy a black Toyota Landcruiser, and get chatting to Hans, its Swiss owner.
 Hans, who works in ‘business’ (on which he doesn’t elaborate further) has driven overland from his home in Cambodia, crossing China without any state supervision (he clearly has some very good friends in the right Chinese ministries) to get to Pakistan.
 Far more interestingly however, he has recently been into Afghanistan.
 To my knowledge, the Pakistani authorities have barred foreigners from approaching the pass since March 2008, but somehow Hans managed to speak to the right people and get permission.
 Admittedly, he had been stopped within a few kilometres by the Afghan authorities and made to turn back on grounds of security – but I could deal with that problem when it arose.
 The fact was that he had crossed the border.
 If I could get the permission which he had obtained, and then cross Afghanistan, I would accomplish one great ambition in life.